Hurst at 501 West Harwood Road Hurst, Texas 76054

 Kids & Backpacks

 Backpacks, which are typically part of kids' daily routine, can become a real problem.
 Over time, backpacks worn incorrectly or packed too full can harm the backand result in poor posture.
 In an American Academy of Orthopaedic Surgeons study, 58 percent of orthopedists reported having seen patients with back and shoulder pain related to backpacks.
-The AAOS recommends the following guidelines for wearing backpacks:

 • Use a hip strap for heavy backpacks.